Let’s just take the gloves off and hash this out — right here, right now, for the greater basketball good.

 However, a 351-team tournament automatically delivers tournament participation to one and all — and will therefore influence a far larger number of A- and B-level high school players to attend less heralded college programs closer to home, because participation in March Madness and its attendant exposure are assured.
 Over time this will better distribute talent throughout Division I basketball and ultimately enhance the competitiveness of Rounds 1-2-3.

 For those who see this as representing overly radical change — to a system that isn’t perfect but is clearly pretty darned fun — it’s important to recognize the scope of change the tournament has already undergone.
 Through 1974, only conference champions qualified.
 At-large bids were introduced in 1975, when the field expanded to 32.
 In 1985, the field doubled in size.
 Another four teams were added, along with the play-in apparatus, in 2001.
 It expanded to 8 playing for four spots in 2011.

 Time for the next evolutionary step, I say.

 The riches involved in tournament participation are real.
-There’s going back in this respect.
+There’s no going back in this respect.
 Indeed, the number of Division I programs has grown steadily and will likely continue to grow — as more and more schools seek a portion of that revenue and exposure.
 An all-in tournament doesn’t merely distribute revenues more broadly.
 It is completely elastic.
 It doesn’t matter how many Division I teams there are.
 One round and we’re down to 256.
 You wanna change conferences?
 Maybe opt out of a ridiculous conference commitment made in 2007 (out of abject greed)?
 Knock yourself out.